bkc1/terraform-aws-traffic-mirroring/README.md

 ## Overview

 Simple reference that shows how to setup traffic mirroring from a source NLB to target NLB on a private network.
 The EC2 instances are running a simulated listener port on 8888 using Netcat.
 VXLAN encapsulated traffic is mirrored from the source NLB to the target NLB on port 4789.
-A VXLAN interface is created on the target instance to capture enuncapsulated traffic from the traffic mirroing session.
+A VXLAN interface is created on the target instance to capture unencapsulated traffic from the traffic mirroing session.

 ## Prereqs & Dependencies